Do you think diamonds are jewels?

 - Garnet: Demantoid (bright pale yellow-green)

-7. Untreated (no heat, no oil)
+7. Untreated (unheated, no oil)

 At Houjudo, we recommend choosing the more beautiful looking variety even if it has been heat-treated.